urbanware-org/qadrsc/README.md

 $ ./qadrsc.sh /etc/foobar.conf johndoe@192.168.2.1:/etc
 ```

-In the next step you want to copy the contents of `/tmp/somestuff` to `/root` on the remote system.
+In the next step you want to copy the contents of `/tmp/stuff` to `/root` on the remote system.
 Simply use the following command:

 ```
-$ ./qadrsc.sh '/tmp/somestuff/*' johndoe@192.168.2.1:/root
+$ ./qadrsc.sh '/tmp/stuff/*' johndoe@192.168.2.1:/root
 ```

 You can also copy the entire directory:

 ```
-$ ./qadrsc.sh /tmp/somestuff johndoe@192.168.2.1:/root
+$ ./qadrsc.sh /tmp/stuff johndoe@192.168.2.1:/root
 ```

-#### Dynamic source path
+#### Relative source path

-Using a dynamic path also works.
-In the following example the `qadrsc.sh` script is located in `/opt/qadrsc`.
+Using a relative path also works.
+In the following example the the directory `/tmp/stuff` will be copied to the remote server into the `/root` directory (assuming that `qadrsc.sh` script is located in `/opt/qadrsc`).

 ```
-$ cd /etc
+$ cd /tmp
-$ /opt/qadrsc/qadrsc.sh ./foobar.conf johndoe@192.168.2.1:/etc
+$ /opt/qadrsc/qadrsc.sh ./stuff johndoe@192.168.2.1:/root
 ```

 ### Example with a remote source